 Whether it's browser hijackers grabbing your search page, or the latest ransomware encrypting all your files, every PC (and even your smartphone!) needs a sterling security package, the best antivirus around, to keep threats at bay.

 Don't rely on Microsoft's very own Windows Defender to keep you safe.
 Sure, it's free and easy to use, but independent tests show its protection rates can be considerably lower than the leading competition.

 This doesn't mean you have to start spending big money.
 Experienced users in particular can build great solutions by combining free antivirus tools with other free and open source security products (and even candidates from our curated best VPN buying guide).

 - Shopping for business or professionals?
 Then why not check out our listing of

 - Check out: the best antivirus for Android 2017 and the

-Don't automatically rule out paid products, though.
-Commercial packages often (although not always) deliver the best protection, and sometimes include extras like password managers, web filtering, antiphishing tech and more.
+Commercial packages usually (but not always) deliver the best-rated protection, though, and sometimes include extras like password managers, web filtering, antiphishing tech and more.
 If you're looking for the maximum security, at least consider parting with some cash.

 Web filtering blocks access to malicious sites, a secure browser keeps your online financial transactions safe, and there's a password manager which auto-completes credit card details in web forms.